How Travel Advisors Get Found on Google (Without Competing With Expedia)

 None of this requires a budget.
 It requires being listed where you should already be listed.

-If you're posting genuinely helpful content on either platform and linking back to your website in your profile or comments, you're increasing the chance that your expertise gets pulled into those AI-generated answers.
-A LinkedIn post answering 'do I need a travel advisor for a safari' or a Reddit comment in a travel subreddit pointing to your blog post on the same topic — these aren't just social media plays.
-They're feeding the exact sources AI is drawing from.
-Worth factoring in if you're posting anyway.
-Don’t forget to optimize both profiles with links to your website!
+Also notable, LinkedIn and Reddit consistently rank among the highest-cited sources in AI Overviews.
+If you're posting genuinely helpful content on either platform and linking back to your website, you're increasing the chance your expertise gets pulled into those AI-generated answers.
+These aren't just social media plays.
+They're feeding the exact sources AI draws from.
+Optimize both profiles with links to your website too.

 What Not to Do